Ubiquiti UniFi Switches: Smart Backbone for Networks

 UniFi Switch Pro Series: The Workhorse for Growing Networks

-- What advanced features do UniFi Pro switches offer?
+• What advanced features do UniFi Pro switches offer?
 UniFi Pro switches, such as the USW-Pro-24, provide enhanced uplink capacity, often with SFP+ (10 Gbps) or SFP28 (25 Gbps) ports for fiber connectivity, and robust Layer 3 routing features.
 They also boast higher PoE budgets and often include Etherlighting™ for visual port status.

 UniFi Switch Enterprise Series: High-Capacity & Future-Proof

-At the pinnacle of the UniFi switch lineup, the Enterprise series is engineered for the most demanding environments, leveraging the latest in networking technology.
+At the pinnacle of the UniFi switch lineup, the Enterprise series is engineered for the most demanding environments, leveraging the latest networking technology.

-- When should I consider a UniFi Enterprise switch?
+• When should I consider a UniFi Enterprise switch?
 You should consider an Enterprise series switch for high-capacity networks, especially those deploying UniFi 6 or UniFi 7 access points, or requiring 2.5/10 Gbps RJ45 Ethernet ports and high-speed SFP28 interfaces for 25 Gbps uplinks.
 These are designed for scenarios where maximum data throughput and ultra-low latency are critical.

 UniFi Switch Ultra and Mission Critical: Specialized Solutions